pronghorn-tech/pronghorn/README.md

 # Pronghorn Parent Repository
-This repository contains a common multi-project Gradle build for working with all Pronghorn products together.
+This repository contains a common multi-project Gradle build for working with all Pronghorn projects together.

 See individual project repositories below for more details.